MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Manage_secure_user_access.md

 20. Select the **X** in the upper-right corner of the **Passthrough Authentication** page to close it.
 In the navigation pane on the left, select **Home** to return to the **Microsoft Entra admin center** home page.

-21. Leave the **Microsoft Entra admin center** open as you will use it in the next task.
+21. Remain on LON-DC1 and leave the **Microsoft Entra admin center** open as you will use it in the next task.

 ### Task 3: Deploy Microsoft Entra Smart Lockout